Christ Module 19 - experiencing the Christ

 - Notes on the study process#The importance of wonder of .27awe.27

-- Virtues#More virtues: reverence and devotion.2C wonder or amazement
+- Virtues#Reverence and devotion, wonder or amazement

 and